A solar geyser provides super-hot water for the home on every sunny day.

 Watch out for a tube that has lost its vacuum when installing a cheaper brand of dubious origin.
-The German make is 40 percent more efficient and has thicker glass in case of hail.
-We have both, so I can speak with some knowledge.
+The German array is 40-percent more efficient and has thicker glass in case of hail.
+We have both kinds, so I can speak with some knowledge.

-It has been estimated that roughly half the electricity consumed in the modern home is used to heat water; in the shower, washing machine and dishwasher.
+It has been estimated that roughly a third of the electricity consumed in the modern home is used to heat water; in the shower, washing machine and dishwasher.
 The single most cost-effective measure you can take to reduce your power bill is to install an efficient solar geyser.

 I say efficient as many of them are something less than satisfactory; I recently met a couple who still have to use mains for four hours a day to heat the water for two people.
-In contrast, if we turn on the geyser for more than sixty minutes a month, and never in winter when it is cloudless, it is a lot.
+In contrast, if we turn on the geyser for more than thirty minutes a month, and never in winter when it is cloudless, it is a lot.

 If we have guests to stay then it may be different.